Aurora model engines (India)

 In the mid 1980’s, Mick Wilshire of Super Tigre Engines UK, who was Aurora’s British distributor at the time, suggested that the company release bored-out versions of the Mills engines in a range of different displacements.
 This suggestion initially led to the introduction of 1 cc and 1.5 cc versions of the company’s two Mills models.
 In the late 1980’s, Aurora began to experiment with even larger renditions of the basic Mills design.
 This resulted in the production of a relatively small number of Mills-based engines in displacements ranging up to as high as 6 cc.
-There were even a few examples of a Mills 2.4 reproduction, at least a few of which were built to a displacement of 3.5 cc.
+There were even a few examples of a Mills 2.4 reproduction, at least several of which were built to a displacement of 3.5 cc.

 The illustrated example of the 5 cc sideport model may be taken as typical of these supersized Mills units.
 This one was loaned to me by my valued frend Derek Butler of Queensland, Australia, to whom my very sincere thanks are extended.
 The engine has a black-painted crankcase which accommodates a twin ball-race crankshaft and an R/C throttle.
 Despite being a little roughly made in spots and having only "fair" compression, the engine starts and runs very well indeed, although the throttle function leaves something to be desired.
 A full test of this very rare unit, of which only around 50 were apparently made, may be found elsewhere on this website.

 There were also a very few examples of a mini-Mills unit having a displacement of 0.375 cc.
 I'm indebted to my good mate Maris Dislers for drawing my attention to this engine.
 He obtained his example from fellow Aussie Don Howie, who had been unable to extract sufficient power from it to fly a model.
 Maris did a little tinkering and was eventually able to extract some 0.014 BHP @ 7,000 RPM from it.
 However, he reports that the engine suffered from a few manufacturing defects as well as being lumbered with an excessively long con-rod.
 It appears that very few of these mini-Mills motors were produced.